woobaik/finance_tacker/README.md

 Financial Social Tracker
 ========================
-This is the finance tracker app
+This is a finance tracker app
 -------------------------------

 This is a mock-up app for tracking stock price, with connecting various users portfolio